-1. Persons who manage investment accounts on a discretionary basis and principal traders may apply to the Executive to seek the relevant exempt status and will have to comply with any requirements imposed by the Executive as a condition of the grant of such status.
+- 1. Persons who manage investment accounts on a discretionary basis and principal traders may apply to the Executive to seek the relevant exempt status and will have to comply with any requirements imposed by the Executive as a condition of the grant of such status.
 The Executive will normally require an applicant for exempt principal trader status to describe to the Executive on application the securities and other instruments in which the applicant is or proposes to be trading as principal.
 This disclosure will be a continuing obligation, in particular at the beginning of and during an offer period.
-(See Rule 22.)

-- 2. When a principal trader or fund manager is connected with an offeror or the offeree company, exempt status is relevant only where the sole reason for the connection is that the principal trader or fund manager controls#, is controlled by or is under the same control as a financial or other professional adviser (including a stockbroker)\ to an offeror or the offeree company.
+(See Rule 22.) - 2.
+When a principal trader or fund manager is connected with an offeror or the offeree company, exempt status is relevant only where the sole reason for the connection is that the principal trader or fund manager controls[#], is controlled by or is under the same control as a financial or other professional adviser (including a stockbroker) to an offeror or the offeree company.
 References in the Codes to exempt principal traders or exempt fund managers should be construed accordingly.
-(See also Rule 21.6 regarding discretionary fund managers.) - # See Note 1 at the end of the definitions. - \ See Note 2 at the end of the definitions.
+(See also Rule 21.6 regarding discretionary fund managers.) - [#] See Note 1 at the end of the definitions. - See Note 2 at the end of the definitions.

-Exempt share repurchase: Exempt share repurchase means a share repurchase that falls into one of the following categories:-
+Exempt share buy-back: Exempt share buy-back means a share buy-back that falls into one of the following categories:- either permit or require such share buy-back without the prior agreement of the owners of the shares;

-- (1) an employee share repurchase; - (2) a share repurchase made in accordance with the terms and conditions attached to the shares being repurchased which either permit or require such share repurchase without the prior agreement of the owners of the shares; - (3) a share repurchase made by a company at the request of the owners of the shares repurchased in accordance with the terms and conditions attached to the shares which provide the owners of the shares a right to require the company to effect such share repurchase; and - (4) a share repurchase that is required by the law of the jurisdiction in which the offeror is incorporated or otherwise established.
+- (1) an employee share buy-back; - (2) a share buy-back made in accordance with the terms and conditions attached to the shares being bought back which

+- (3) a share buy-back made by a company at the request of the owners of the shares bought back in accordance with the terms and conditions attached to the shares which provide the owners of the shares a right to require the company to effect such share buy-back; and - (4) a share buy-back that is required by the law of the jurisdiction in which the offeror is incorporated or otherwise established.